Chapter 01 — The Overview

 IDF Fee

-3.5% of CIF (min KES 5,000)Import Declaration Fee charged by KRA for processing the import declaration.
+2.5% of Customs Value (min KES 5,000)Import Declaration Fee charged by KRA for processing the import declaration.
+Calculated on the Customs Value.

 Railway Development Levy

-2% of CIFLevy to fund railway infrastructure development in Kenya.
+2% of Customs ValueLevy calculated on the Customs Value to fund railway infrastructure development in Kenya.

 Port & Clearing Charges